First off, let me commend you for looking to improve your preaching!

-Don’t just listen to the most recent stuff.
+7. Don’t just listen to the most recent stuff

 Compare and contrast – a lot of pastors have sermons from the early years of their ministry available.
 Go back and listen to their old stuff.

-Then listen to the new stuff.
-You can see how they grow and change over the years.
+Then listen to the new stuff and compare.
+You’ll see how they’ve grown and developed over the years.